Title IX Information

 - Lesbian, gay, bisexual and transgender students are more likely to experience violence and threats of violence, including sexual violence.

-- 85-90% of reported sexual assaults against female students at institutions of higher education are perpetrated by someone know to the victim.
+- 85-90% of reported sexual assaults against female students at institutions of higher education are perpetrated by someone known to the victim.

 - Nearly 50% of these sexual assaults occur on a date.